Schwerin Castle

 How long should I spend visiting?

-A visit to Schwerin Castle typically takes around 2 to 3 hours, allowing ample time to explore the exhibits and stroll through the gardens.
+A visit to Schwerin Castle typically requires at least 2-4 hours to fully explore the castle, its museum, and the surrounding gardens.

 Is photography allowed?